 The Australian Government's Humanitarian Program of 18,750 places is the third largest national program internationally in absolute terms and second largest on a per capita basis.
+Australia's settlement programs are also regarded as among the best in the world.
 Strong involvement by Australia in global discussions on the challenges of responding to resettlement need can help to positively shape action by other countries.
 The onshore protection program has experienced an atypical increase in applications from people outside of traditional protection locations in recent years.
 There is an opportunity for carefully calibrated reform in this area to help prevent unmeritorious applications while ensuring those owed protection are finalised more rapidly.
+With the functions moving into the department from Social Services and Education, there is also a significant opportunity for reform of settlement services, informed by the work of the Inquiry into Settlement Outcomes No one teaches you to become an Australian and the recent Shergold Review into integration, employment and settlement outcomes for refugee and humanitarian migrants to Australia (unpublished).